ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

        # Source bash profile
        source $HOME/.bashrc

-4. Check that `sysctl net.ipv4.ip_forward` is set to 1.
+4. Check that `sysctl net.ipv4.ip_forward` is set to 1 as root.

 5. Edit `/etc/sysconfig/docker` as root and add the following to the `OPTIONS` parameter.